-Undeterred, we pushed on for a further 15 kilometres and detoured down to Kells Beach to have a look around and stop for lunch.
+Undeterred, we continued along the road for a further 15 kilometres and detoured down to Kells Beach to have a look around and stop for lunch.
 It didn’t take long to walk the 50m and we were soon tucking into some fish and chips from the local convenience store right by the car park.

 Driving east on the northern part of the Ring of Kerry you can catch glimpses of Rossbeigh Beach.

 Pushing on in our mission to see Ireland in 7 days, we passed through Dingle and veered onto the R559 or Slea Head Drive.
-We picked up this looped 47-kilometre drive in Dingle and drove a spectacular 41 kilometres along the route to Feohanagh.
+We then picked up this looped 47-kilometre drive in Dingle and drove a spectacular 41-kilometres along the route to Feohanagh.

 On day 3 of our Ireland trip, we overnighted at a fantastic, homely BnB run by Bridie at Gort-A-Phump in Ballydavid.

 This place is absolutely fantastic and the breakfast is above and beyond anything we experienced elsewhere on our road trip through Ireland.

 DAY 4: BALLYDAVID TO KILKEE VIA CONOR PASS ROAD AND LOOP HEAD DRIVE

 Ballydavid > Dingle > Conor Pass >Lough Doon > Lough Adoon > Glanteenassig Forest Park > Taubert >Killimer >Kilkee >Loop Head Peninsula > Bridge of Ross > Kilkee